-PARIS AND THE ÎLE-DE-FRANCE REGION
+PARIS AND THE ÎLF-DE-FRANCE REGION

-An extensive five-zone public transport network serves Paris and the Île-de-France region and includes metro, bus, tram, regional express train (RER), and regional train (Transilien) links.
-The RATP group is responsible for operating the majority of public transport services in Paris and the surrounding area.
+An extensive five-zone public transport network serves Paris and the Île-de-France region and includes metro, bus, tram, as well as suburban and regional train (RER and Transilien) links.
+The RATP group is responsible for operating the majority of public transport services in Paris and its suburbs.